The Moulsford Parents Association (MPA) is a registered charity made up of parent and staff volunteers. Together we achieve more!

 Our secondary aim is to enhance the feeling of community at Moulsford by putting on a range of events throughout the year that enable parents and staff to socialise and have a lot of fun while they’re at it!

-At Moulsford, we benefit from the high level of participation by staff and parents at our events and as a result, MPA raises considerable funds to spend on the boys.
+At Moulsford, we benefit from the high level of participation by staff and parents at our events and as a result, MPA raises considerable funds to spend on the children.

-MPA typically organises six events each school year in addition to the cake sales.
+On a normal year, the MPA typically organises six events each school year.

 All events are led by a sub-committee, often with a bespoke email address, and a communication will be sent to parents in the Week Ahead, providing you with all the information you need to know including date, time, cost and the application process.